Ultimate frisbee: Invention and history

 In 1975, ultimate was introduced at the Canadian Open Frisbee Championships in Toronto as a showcase event.
 Ultimate league play in Canada began in Toronto in 1979.
 The Toronto Ultimate Club is one of ultimate's oldest leagues.

 In January 1977 Wham-O introduced the World Class "80 Mold" 165 gram frisbee.
 This disc quickly replaced the relatively light and flimsy Master frisbee with much improved stability and consistency of throws even in windy conditions.
 Throws like the flick and hammer were possible with greater control and accuracy with this sturdier disc.
 The 80 Mold was used in ultimate tournaments even after it was discontinued in 1983.

 Discraft, founded in the late 1970s by Jim Kenner in London, Ontario, later moved the company from Canada to its present location in Wixom, Michigan.
 Discraft introduced the Ultrastar 175 gram disc in 1981, with an updated mold in 1983.
 This disc was adopted as the standard for ultimate during the 1980s, with Wham-O holdouts frustrated by the discontinuation of the 80 mold and plastic quality problems with discs made on the replacement 80e mold.
 Wham-O soon introduced a contending 175 gram disc, the U-Max, that also suffered from quality problems and was never widely popular for ultimate.
 In 1991 the Ultrastar was specified as the official disc for UPA tournament play and remains in wide use.

 The popularity of the sport spread quickly, taking hold as a free-spirited alternative to traditional organized sports.
 In recent years college ultimate has attracted a greater number of traditional athletes, raising the level of competition and athleticism and providing a challenge to its laid back, free-spirited roots.
+In the 1990s, ultimate became a popular sport on university campuses around the world, leading to the establishment of a national sport federations.

 In 2010, Anne Watson, a Vermont teacher and ultimate coach, launched a seven-year effort to have ultimate recognized as full varsity sport in the state's high schools.
 Watson's effort culminated on November 3, 2017, when the Vermont Principals Association, which oversees the state's high school sports programs, unanimously approved ultimate as a varsity sport beginning in the Spring 2019 season.
 The approval made Vermont the first U.S. state to recognize ultimate as a varsity sport.

+In 2019, Oklahoma Christian University launched the first American varsity ultimate program and full ride ultimate scholarships competing in Division 3 Men's.
+They would go on to win National Championships in 2021 and 2022.
+Davenport University aims to follow suit adding Men's and Women's teams beginning in the 2023–24 academic year.